rdrussotto/GISS-E3_TC_notebooks/README.md

 # GISS-E3_TC_notebooks

 Jupyter notebooks, Python scripts, and data files used to make figures analyzing tropical cyclones (TCs) in the NASA GISS-E3 global climate model.
+Much of this code was adapted from Matlab code written by Jeffrey Strong.

 This code is for a paper to be submitted to Journal of Advances in Modeling Earth Systems in 2021 by Rick Russotto, Jeffrey Strong, Suzana Camargo, Adam Sobel, Gregory Elsaesser, Maxwell Kelley, Anthony Del Genio, Yumin Moon, and Daehyun Kim.
 The code and data will be uploaded to Zenodo upon acceptance of the paper.

 ### Notebooks used to make figures: